In this article, we are going to learn what the different types of Angular CLI commands are, and the tools that power

 ng serve), build (

-ng build) our Angular applications and libraries.
+ng deploy) our Angular applications.
 It's all about running complex tasks.

 Architect tool, we can now create custom tasks for the Angular CLI.
 Previously, one would eject the Webpack configuration of the Angular CLI–using the now deprecated

 ng eject command–to be able to tweak the build process.
 Now every customization can be done using

 Architect.
 That's why, the

 ng eject command was removed in Angular CLI v8.